 How long does Abeego last?

-While Abeego can last well over a year, they are a consumable good that you’ll need to replace every so often.
-You’ll know it’s time to grab a fresh Abeego when your Abeego feels threadbare and less waxy.
-The photos below showcase the common lifecycle of Abeego.
+While Abeego can last well over a year, they are a consumable good you’ll need to replace at some point.
+It’s time to grab a fresh Abeego when your wrap feels worn out, i.e. the wax has thinned revealing the fabric.

-You should avoid the temptation to recoat your Abeego at home.
-Not only will you spend way too much time cleaning up your kitchen afterwards, it also never turns out the same as a fresh sheet.
-We’ve created a specially blended formula that’ll be difficult to match at home.
-We also have machines to help with the coating process, ensuring it goes on smooth, without any gaps or bumps.
+Avoid the temptation to recoat your Abeego at home.
+Not only will you spend way too much time cleaning up your kitchen afterward, it’s never the same as a fresh sheet.
+We’ve created a unique formula and infusion process that can’t be replicated.
+With over 15 years of experience, we know what we’re talking about!

-What will happen if I use a threadbare Abeego?
+What will happen if I use a worn out Abeego wrap?

-If your Abeego is threadbare, it will stain easier, hold on to strong smells, and let too much air pass through, causing food to not last as long.
+With less wax and fabric exposed, your Abeego will stain easier, hold on to food odors, and most importantly, let too much air pass through, causing food to deteriorate.